The completion numbers of Hamiltonicity and pancyclicity in random graphs: Proof of Lemmas and

 \section{Proof of Lemmas \ref{lemma:4coreProperties} and \ref{lem:muconcentration}}

 \begin{proof}[Proof of Lemma \ref{lemma:4coreProperties}] We start by proving \ref{4core:sizeX_i}.
-Let $T$ be a component of $G^{AB}$ that intersects $A(G)$ in $i$ vertices.
+Let $T$ be a component of $G^{AB}$ that intersects $A(G)$ in $i$ vertices and $B(G)$ in $j$ vertices.
 During the colouring procedure that identifies the strong $4$-core of $G$, described earlier in Section \ref{sec:4core}, every time a vertex is coloured red at most $3$ of its neighbours are coloured blue.
-Thus, $|T\cap B(G)|\leq 3|T\cap A(G)|=3i$.
+Thus, $j\leq 3i$.
 Additionally, $G$ contains no edges between the $i$ vertices in $T\cap A(G)$ and the at least $n-4i$ vertices outside $T$.
-Finally, $T$ contains a spanning tree which can be partitioned into $i$ vertex disjoint stars consisted of the vertices of $T\cap A(G)$ and at most 3 vertices from $T\cap B(G)$ connected to each of them, and additional $i-1$ edges connecting these $i$ stars.
+Finally, $T$ has a spanning tree.
 The expected value of $X_i$, where $i\le \log ^2n$, is therefore at most

 For the case $i> \log ^2n$ consider the construction of $A(G)$ by the colouring procedure.
-At each step of the procedure, consider the connected components of the subgraph spanned only by the vertices of $T$ that are currently coloured red or blue.
-Observe that at each step, a vertex is coloured red and his (at most three) black neighbours are coloured blue.
-So by colouring a new vertex $v$ red, its connected component in $T$ joins the set of the at most $4$ vertices just recoloured vertices, say $R$, and the at most $4\Delta (G)$ connected components of the red-blue part of $T$ prior to the colouring of $v$ that are incident to $R$.
-Also observe that, at any stage of the procedure, there are no edges between red vertices and black vertices.
-Therefore, if $T$ is a connected component of size at least $i> \log ^2n$ then it contains a connected subgraph of size between $\log ^2n$ and, say, $4\Delta (G)\cdot \log ^2 n+4\leq 5\Delta (G)\cdot \log ^2 n$, at least a quarter of whose vertices have no edges outside of the subgraph.
-We therefore have
+For $j>0$, let $T_j$ be the subgraph of $T$ spanned by the vertices of $T$ that have colour red or blue after the first $j$ steps of the colouring procedure.
+Observe that at Step $j$, a vertex is coloured red and its (at most three) black neighbours are coloured blue, thus at most $4$ vertices are coloured in total.
+The edges that do not belong to $T_{j-1}$ but belong to $T_j$ are incident to those, at most $4$, vertices.
+Therefore, $T_j$ has at most $4$ vertices and $4\Delta(G)$ edges more than $T_{j-1}$.
+It follows that if $T_{j-1}$ is non-empty, then the maximum number of vertices spanned by a single component of $T_j$ is at most $4\Delta(G)+1$ times larger than the maximum number of vertices spanned by a single component of $T_{j-1}$.
+On the other hand, if $T_{j-1}$ is empty, then $T_j$ has at most $4$ vertices.
+Therefore, if $T$ is a connected component of size at least $i> \log ^2n$, then there exists $j$ such that $T_j$ has a component $T'$ of size between $\log ^2n$ and, say, $(4\Delta (G)+1)\log ^2 n\leq 5\Delta (G)\cdot \log ^2 n$.
+Now, due construction, the vertices that have colour red after $j$ steps of the procedure in $T'$ have no neighbours outside $T'$.
+By the same arguments as in the case $i< \log^2 n$ (with $T'$ in place of $T$, and considering only the first $j$ steps of the colouring procedure), we have